lewiskyh/youtube-channel-statistics/README.md

   - `routes.py`: Defines the application routes.
   - `utils.py`: Contains utility functions for fetching, processing and visualising data.
   - `templates/`: Contains HTML templates for rendering the web pages.
-  - `static/`: Contains static files such as CSS and matplot-graphs.
+  - `static/`: Contains static files such as CSS and plots

 - `requirements.txt`: Lists the Python dependencies.
 - `.env`: Environment variables file (not included in the repository, need to create manually).